lbl-srg/soep/doc-design/source/softwareArchitecture.rst

      Site Outdoor Air Drybulb Temperature,  !- EnergyPlus Variable Name TDryBul;                               !- FMU Variable Name

-However, the last argument is not needed.
+For the Modelica coupling, this need not be specified in the idf file, and the last argument is not needed.
 The following parameters are sent from Modelica to EnergyPlus.
 These are sent only once during the instantiation of EnergyPlus.
 No entry in the idf file is required.